-Thanks to this new strategy of rolling averages and improved calibration, the Whistler can achieve compression ratio accuracy of ± 0.02 CR (0.1 CC nominal) values under IDEAL conditions.
-The criterion for this accuracy is as follows:
+An accuracy of ± 0.1 CR can be assumed in most conditions.
+However, thanks to new strategy of rolling averages and improved calibration, the Whistler can achieve compression ratio accuracy of ± 0.05 CR (0.1 CC nominal) values under IDEAL conditions.
+The criterion for higher accuracy are as follows:

-- The engine and Whistler unit are at ambient temperature (vehicle / engine / box have not been sitting in the sun. - Calibration bottle is verified to ±0.05 CC by fine tuning the temperature in °F (higher resolution than °C) - Engine is free from excessive carbon buildup - Flow rate is within ±0.5 SCFH from the 30 SCFH target - Unit has been calibrated according to Katech's specifications on allowable calibration time. - Correct whistler spark plug adapter is selected and fully seated / torqued to manufacturers specifications into the spark plug hole. - Whistle hoses are leak free and fully seated into both the Whistle itself and the unit. - The precise displacement of the engine is known (350ci Chevrolet Engines are almost never precisely 350ci).
+- The engine and Whistler unit are at ambient temperature (vehicle / engine / box have not been sitting in the sun. - Calibration bottle is verified to ± 0.05 CC by fine tuning the temperature in °F (higher resolution than °C) - Engine is free from excessive carbon buildup - Flow rate is within ±0.5 SCFH from the 30 SCFH target - Unit has been calibrated according to Katech's specifications on allowable calibration time. - Correct whistler spark plug adapter is selected and fully seated / torqued to manufacturers specifications into the spark plug hole. - Whistle hoses are leak free and fully seated into both the Whistle itself and the unit. - The precise displacement of the engine is known (350ci Chevrolet Engines are almost never precisely 350ci).
 Use the actual bore and stroke of the engine and use online calculators. - A steady, quality air source is used.
 This means large tank volumes (>10 gallon), and moisture control.
 Excessive moisture in the lines will disturb readings and result in inaccurate measurements.
 Be aware of air compressor turn-on causing momentary spikes or drops in air pressure, and therefore air flow rate.